-Subcontractor Covered Train nsactions

-(1) The prospective sub , certifies, by

-(1) The prospective subcontractor of the Recipient,, certifies, by submission of this document, that neither it nor its principals is presently debarred, suspended, proposed for debarment, declared ineligible, or voluntarily excluded from participation in this transaction by any Federal department or agency.

-(2) Where the Recipien subcontractor shall attach a SUBCONTRACTOR: nt's subcontractor is unable to certify to the above statement an explanation to this form. , the prospective
+(1) The prospective subcontractor of the Sub-Recipient,, certifies by submission of this document, that neither it nor its principals is presently debarred, suspended proposed for debarment, declared ineligible, or voluntarily excluded from participation in this transaction by any Federal department or agency.
+(2) Where the Sub-Recipient's subcontractor is unable to certify to the above statement, the prospective subcontractor shall attach an explanation to this form. ent, the SUR CONTRACTOR: SUBI CONTRACTOR.

-By: -
+Ву:

-Signature Recipient's Name
+Signature Sub-Recipient's Name

 Name and Title FDEM Contract Number

-Street Address Grant Number
+Street Address Project Number

 City, State, Zip

-Date